Aconitate hydratase, mitochondrial

+Aconitate hydratase, mitochondrial, also called Aconitase 2, is a enzyme that in humans is encoded by the ACO2 gene.
+This form of aconitase is located in the mitochondria and plays a vital role in metabolism by performing a step in the citric acid cycle.

 Structure

 The secondary structure of ACO2 consists of numerous alternating alpha helices and beta sheets (SCOP classification: α/β alternating).
 The tertiary structure reveals that the active site is buried in the middle of the enzyme, and, since there is only one subunit, there is no quaternary structure.
 Aconitase consists of four domains: three of the domains are tightly compact, and the fourth domain is more flexible, allowing for conformational changes.
 The ACO2 protein contains a 4Fe-4S iron-sulfur cluster.
 This iron sulfur cluster does not have the typical function of participating in oxidation-reduction reactions, but rather facilitates the elimination of the citrate hydroxyl group by holding the group in a certain conformation and orientation.
 It is at this 4Fe-4S site that citrate or isocitrate binds to initiate catalysis.
 The rest of the active site is made up of the following residues: Gln72, Asp100, His101, Asp165, Ser166, His167, His147, Glu262, Asn258, Cys358, Cys421, Cys424, Cys358, Cys421, Asn446, Arg447, Arg452, Asp568, Ser642, Ser643, Arg644, Arg580.
 Their functions have yet to be elucidated.